Michigan Business Taxes for LLCs

 If you pay employees, there are some slightly different tax implications.
 Speak to your accountant to get clear guidance for your own unique situation.

 All employers must collect and withhold payroll tax from their employees when they receive their salaries.
 You would normally withhold 7.65 percent of the taxable salary that you pay to your employees.

 You may also choose to withhold federal and Michigan state income tax on the wages you pay to employees.
 Speak to your accountant for more information.

 Regardless of whether you withhold federal and Michigan state income tax, your employees may need to file their own tax returns.

 You may also need to pay insurance for any employees, like employee compensation insurance or unemployment tax.
 There will also be other requirements you have for employees.

 Depending on the industry you are in, your Michigan LLC may be liable for certain other taxes and duties.
 For example, if you sell gasoline, you may need to pay a tax on any fuel you sell.
 If you import or export goods, you may need to pay certain duties.
 Speak to your accountant about any other taxes you may need to withhold or pay.

 Most Michigan LLCs will need to pay estimated taxes throughout the year, depending on the amount of income and profit you expect to make.
-The most common types of estimated tax are:

 - Federal income tax